 In 2015 the Louisiana household income was $45,146, near the bottom of all states.
 The Zillow Home Value Index of a home was $145,300 in late 2018 according to Zillow.com, about 60% of the National Index.
 In late 2016, median list price for New Orleans was $216,000 according to the National Association of Realtors, and in Baton Rouge it was $212,200.

-Tax Burden: Louisiana's tax burden is the 4th lowest in the US according to the Tax Foundation.
+Tax Burden: At 7.6% Louisiana's tax burden is the 5th lowest in the US according to the Tax Foundation.

 Marginal Income Tax Rates.
 The LA top marginal income tax rate ranges from 2% to 6%, which kicks in on joint incomes over $100,000.

 Retirement Income Exemptions.
-Most public sector and military pensions are exempt from state income tax.
-Part of private sector pensions are exempt.
+Most public sector including military pensions are exempt from state income tax.
+Part of private sector pensions are exempt ($6,000 each).

 Social security exemption.
 Social security income is not taxable.

 Sales Tax: Sales tax is 5%.
 Political subdivisions can add a sales tax to this bringing the total to over 10%.